mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 nothing # hide
 ```

-For instance, if we want to show the active power injections and the magnitude of the current flow at the "from" bus ends, we can employ the following code:
+For instance, if we want to show the active power injections at each bus and the current flow magnitudes at each "from" bus end of the branch, we can employ the following code:
 ```@repl ComputationPowersCurrentsLosses
 powers.bus.injection.active
 currents.branch.from.magnitude